 Merit gets you privileges: commit access, voting on committers

 Alan Gates - ApacheCon Europe Keynote 2016

 Short but powerfully presented deck about Hortonworks’ internal employee training on the Apache Way.
-Internal one-hour training session; started with developers & project management, but rolling out throughout company.
+Internal one-hour training session; started with developers & project management, but rolled out throughout company.

 Apache has ways to train new community members and new communities - like the Incubator

-Key points: Apache Way; permissive license; why their company chose to work this way; how to be an employee & committer both; trademarks and proper use.
-Great distillation of Apache Way messages in context of employee teams.
+Key points: Apache Way; permissive license; why their company chose to work this way; how to be both an employee and a committer on an Apache project; trademarks and proper use.
+Great distillation of Apache Way messages in the context of a software company’s employees and teams.

 The fact that you’re a manager or an architect or a founder at our company doesn’t mean anything inside Apache communities